International Citizens Insurance Logo

-Deductible: This is the amount that you must pay before the insurance will begin to pay.
-Many plans will allow you to choose your own deductible, if this is the case keep in mind that the higher the deductible, the lower the premium will be.
+Deductible: This is the amount you must pay before the insurance company begins to cover the costs.
+Many plans will allow you to choose your own deductible.
+If this is the case, keep in mind that the higher the deductible, the lower the premium will be.
 However, the higher the deductible, the more you will have to pay when you use the plan.

-Co-Insurance: After the deductible, there might also be a co-insurance.
+Co-Insurance: After the deductible, a co-insurance requirement may also apply.
 This means that you and the insurance company will share the cost of your remaining fees.
-The co-insurance is typically broken down by percentage like 80/20 or 70/30.
-If you choose a plan that has an 80/20 co-insurance, typically you will be in charge of paying 20% and the insurance will be in charge of the other 80%.
+The co-insurance is typically broken down by percentage, like 80/20 or 70/30.
+If you choose a plan with an 80/20 co-insurance, you will generally be responsible for paying 20% of the costs, and the insurance will cover the remaining 80%.

 Co-Pay: If you have a co-pay on your plan, this is the set fee that you must pay when you use the plan.
-If you visit the emergency room, there may be an additional co-pay as well.
+If you visit the emergency room, you may also incur an additional co-pay.

-Out of Pocket Expense: This is the amount of money that you will pay towards your medical expenses.
-Your out-of-pocket expense is usually in the form of a deductible, co-insurance, copay, or some combination of the three.
+Out-of-Pocket Expense: This refers to the amount of money you will pay towards your medical expenses.
+Your out-of-pocket cost is typically in the form of a deductible, co-insurance, copay, or a combination of these.

-Accident: An unexpected event that causes injury, that was not intentionally caused by the insured, and arises from causes outside of their control.
+Accident: An unexpected event that causes injury, which was not intentionally caused by the insured, and arises from causes outside of their control.

 Acute Medical Condition: A medical condition that is sudden, severe, and often unexpected.
 Acute medical conditions can include anything from an asthma attack to a broken arm.

-- The injury or illness does not result from chemical, nuclear or biological weapons or events.
+1. The injury or illness does not result from chemical, nuclear, or biological weapons or events.

-- The act of terrorism is not in a country or location where the United States government has issued a travel advisory that has been in effect within the 6 months prior to your date of arrival.
+3. The act of terrorism is not in a country or location where the United States government has issued a travel advisory that has been in effect within the 6 months before your date of arrival.

-- You have not unreasonably failed or refused to depart a country or location following the date an advisory to leave that country or location is issued by the United States government.
+4. You have not unreasonably failed or refused to depart a country or location following the date an advisory to leave that country or area is issued by the United States government.

-AD&D – Accidental Death and Dismemberment: Insurance that pays the insured or beneficiary in case of bodily injury or death due to an accident, that is not natural causes.
+Accidental Death and Dismemberment (AD&D): Insurance that pays the insured or beneficiary in case of bodily injury or death due to an accident, not natural causes.
 This may or may not be included and can be offered as an Add-On to your plan.
-(Accidental Death and Dismemberment Travel Insurance)

-Alternative Therapies (Complementary Therapies): Therapy and treatment that falls outside of traditional Western medicine or treatments.
+Alternative Therapies (Complementary Therapies): Therapy and treatment that fall outside of traditional Western medicine or treatments.
 Examples include acupuncture, meditation, and homeopathy.

 Benefit Period: The period of time during which the insured receives compensation from their insurance company for medical purposes, and can vary from policy to policy.
 For example, one policy may state that your benefit period begins the day you are hospitalized for a serious illness and ends 30 days after you stop receiving treatment.

 Claims: An amount of money requested by an insured person from an insurance company to pay for an incurred medical expense.
-Usually, a claim is made in the form of a written notification to the insurance company requesting payment for medical care received, care that is covered under the terms of the insurance policy.
+Typically, a claim is submitted in the form of a written notification to the insurance company, requesting payment for medical care received that is covered under the terms of the insurance policy.

 Common Carrier: Any land, sea, or air conveyance operating under a valid license for the transportation of passengers for hire.